 Reporting an Injury or Illness at UM-Flint

-Call DPS at 911 from any campus phone or 810-762-3333 from other phones.
+Call the Department of Public Safety (DPS) at 911 from any campus phone or 810-762-3333 from other phones.
 DPS will arrange for transportation to a UM-Flint's designated medical provider's treatment facility or local hospital.
 DPS will notify Environment, Health and Safety (EHS) who will work with you and your department to process the appropriate reporting forms.
 EHS, UM-Flint's Human Resources and UM Risk Management Services/Work Connections work together to provide illness and injury support services for all faculty and staff.

 Timely Reporting of Injuries & Illnesses